Author Archives: robsworkshop

 And I’m taking inventory of the things I found inside..
 The manuals, inspection sheets from 2021, key fobs, the proper antenna and a pair of RV mirror extenders.

 I thought I’d better make sure the mid-gate works.
-Sure nuff the cover has come off it’s mounting, and there’s 19 years worth of dirt too.
+Sure enough the cover that covers this gap and folds with the mid gate has come off it’s mounting, and there’s what seams like 19 years worth of dirt too.

-So there’s some cleaning to do… I’ll start tomorrow.
+So there is certainly some cleaning to do… I’ll start tomorrow.
 Mostly the interior and the motor bay..
 I thought of a way to fix the broken mounting ears on the cover.

 This is some kinda moulded fibre something ?
 And these hold the whole thing in place..
 I’ve seen this before.
 They brake if you jam something up front and it catches the lip.
 Here’s my fix. …